mikadosoftware/devmanual/docs/index.rst

 * measure metrics - is code well
 Measured in production

+* web logging good enough practise

+- generate a unique ID per request, pass it through all stages

+amatix 2 hours ago [-]

+For us, a `X-Request-ID` header is generated by any app if it doesn't receive it from upstream -- but normally nginx or the CDN will generate it.
+There's a few nginx modules to do it, we use https://github.com/newobj/nginx-x-rid-header
+Most languages/logging frameworks have some sort of per-thread context (eg. Filters in Python, MDC in log4j, etc) to be able to tag log messages with.
+If you're using postgresql, you can call `SET application_name='{requestID}';` and that can be output as part of logs too. reply

 * Deployment can deploy code through promotion of fixed "builds" into production using totally automated means.